kouliping/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-Domain/Create-Domain.md

 - The customized domain names support online environment only, other environments (test, pre-publish) not.

-## Application Scenarios
-The user can solve following problems through customized domain names:

-1. User A owns a website with the domain name of abc.com, and at this moment, he needs to migrate the request for picture in the website to OSS but does not want to modify the code of any web page, namely, do not change the external link.
-Use CNAME function at this time.

-2. Avoid the cross-domain or security issue that may be involved in the business.

-3. The user does not expect to show oss domain name but wants to use his own domain.

-## Preconditions
-The user who opens the JD Cloud Object Storage Service and has no overdue bills

 ## Process of Adding New Customized Domain Name
 ### Operation Steps: